moonwalk4290/spotifydownloader/README.md

 Enter your playlist url: ("Enter your spotify playlist url")
 ```

-It automatically downloads your songs.
+It will automatically download your songs.

 ---